marianosimone/take-a-look/quotes.md

 Chuck Palahniuk in Fight Club

+> It's only after we've lost everything that we're free to do anything

+Chuck Palahniuk in Fight Club

 > In the end, deceivers deceive only themselves

 Mahatma Gandhi in "Reflections on Gandhi", by George Orwell